 The purpose of this program is to present information that will assist Florida in increasing the number and skill level of workers who are available to meet the workforce needs of Florida's current and emerging alternative energy industries.
-Additional Information relevant to this Career and Technical Education (CTE) program is provided at the end of this document.

-This program is a planned sequence of instruction consisting of one occupational completion point.
+This program is a planned sequence of instruction totaling three credits.